weruharim/r4da-journey/Data Transformation in R.md

   )
 ```

-In this approach, we utilize the `first()` and `last()` functions to directly obtain the departure time of the first and last flights each day.
+In this approach, I utilized the `first()` and `last()` functions to directly obtain the departure time of the first and last flights each day.

-3. Utilizing `nth()` function to find the departure time of the nth flight:
+3. I learned the usefulness of using the `nth()` function to find the departure time of the nth flight, say the fifth flight, tenth flight, or the fifth flight from the last one:

 ```R
 notCancelled %>%